MassCEC is no longer accepting applications for the Ground-Source Heat Pump sytstems.

-MassCEC provides grants for the installation of ground-source heat pump (GSHP) systems at residential, commercial, industrial, institutional and public facilities.
-This page provides resources for GSHP installers and designers about the process of applying for both residential and small-scale grants and commercial-scale grants.
+This page provides resources for GSHP installers and designers about the completion process for residential and commercial grants.

 Code of Conduct